mozilla/glean/docs/user/metrics/datetime.md

 @testable import Glean

 // Was anything recorded?
-XCTAssert(Controls.refreshPressed.testHasValue())
+XCTAssert(Install.firstRun.testHasValue())
-// Does the counter have the expected value?
+// Does the datetime have the expected value?
-XCTAssertEqual(6, try Controls.refreshPressed.testGetValue())
+XCTAssertEqual(6, try Install.firstRun.testGetValue())
+// Was the value invalid?
+XCTAssertEqual(1, Install.firstRun.getNumRecordedErrors(.invalidValue))
 ```

 </div>